 Social Studies

-The social studies program spurs girls to strengthen their growing skills as historians.
-Well versed in thinking about historical causality, fourth graders explore the varied causes of immigration around the world, with an emphasis on immigration to the United States during the active years of Ellis Island in New York City and Angel Island in San Francisco.
-Students investigate the role and impact that immigrants have made and continue to make on New York City using a variety of resources–maps, texts, videos, field trips, websites, and software–to develop their understanding of the material.
-We keep each student active and engaged through a rich variety of class work, including whole class discussions, partner work, independent work, small-group cooperative learning, and research projects.
+The social studies program spurs girls to strengthen their growing skills as ethical leaders and game changers.
+Well versed in thinking about historical causality, fourth graders explore the varied causes of immigration around the world, with an emphasis on immigration to the United States told through diverse stories and perspectives in literature.
+Students investigate and research the role and impact that immigrants have made and continue to make on New York City using a variety of resources — maps, texts, videos, field trips, websites, and software — to develop their understanding of the material.
+They are actively engaged in whole class discussions, partner work, independent work, small-group cooperative learning, and research projects.

 Leadership Program

 In the fourth grade leadership program, students learn key leadership skills such as deep listening, collaboration, cooperative dialogue, and service.
 They mentor younger students, serving as role models who represent the diverse ways that girls can be leaders.
-This program incorporates daily community leadership responsibilities, features regular town hall sessions where the entire grade level comes together to discuss ideas and topics suggested by their lower school classmates, and fosters ongoing interactions with middle and upper school student councils to share the lower school’s voice on issues that are important to them.
-Fourth graders also meet older girls and women for leadership discussions in a series of panels and speaker visits during the school year.
+This program incorporates daily community leadership responsibilities and regular town hall sessions where the entire grade level comes together to discuss ideas and topics suggested by their lower school classmates.
+Students plan and organize monthly community assemblies for all lower school students and end the year by creating student-run clubs through which they follow their passions.
+Historically these student-led clubs have included: math, technology, drama, service learning, sustainability, journalism, and community building.

 Co-Curriculars